 Quality and technical superiority – The “bugginess” of FOSS compared to proprietary software probably depends on the products in question, how mature they are, and who's developing them.
 FOSS advocate Eric Raymond argued that “given enough eyeballs, all bugs are shallow,” contending that it would be difficult for any major issues with FOSS to go unfixed for long among a broad community of developers.
 It's less clear who fixes the obscure bugs that you hit and others don't.
 If you can't convince someone in the FOSS community to fix it, you could at least attempt it yourself or hire a consultant.

-Proprietary software vendors obviously have business incentives to fix bugs; however, they also have business incentives to NOT fix certain obscure bugs if the time and effort to do so would not provide a good return on investment.
+Proprietary software vendors obviously have business incentives to fix bugs; however, they also have business incentives to NOT fix certain obscure bugs if the time, effort, and risk to do so would not provide a good return on investment.
 If you're a small-potatoes customer with an obscure bug holding up your project, you'd better start looking for a workaround.

 - Innovation – Does innovation occur more readily in a proprietary software company where large amounts of research and development dollars can be invested in full-time employees who collaborate face-to-face, or does it thrive in an environment where all the code is available for perusal and experimentation by anybody?
 Part of the answer may depend on how much the proprietary software company operates on a “reactive” basis as compared to a forward-looking vision.
 It also depends on whether the company's goals encourage certain types of development at the expense of others.